 Joanna Adams from England Netball talks about getting girls playing more sport.
 Should we call women "ladies"?
 Rachel Johnson and Bidisha debate.
 Saira Shah's novel The Mouse-Proof Kitchen draws on her experiences of bringing up a disabled child.
 Can meditation in schools help stressed teenagers cope better with exams?

-Persuading the young to persevere with Netball
+Getting the young to persevere with netball

 How to be a Lady